pacemaker82/PredBat-Table-Card/README.md

 ## Installation

-1. Install via HACS.
-Search for Predbat Table Card and install.
-2. You may need to add the resource file to your resources area of dashboard
+1. Goto HACS (if you dont have that installed, install HACS)
+2. Add a custom repository
+3. Add the URL to this repo: `https://github.com/pacemaker82/PredBat-Table-Card`
+4. Go back to HACS and search for "Predbat table card"
+5. Download and refresh
+6. Add the card to your dashboard resources if not already there.
+Usually located at `/hacsfiles/PredBat-Table-Card/predbat-table-card.js`

 ## Setup